 Once you’ve found your buyer, you’ll need to agree a deal price and structure.
 This may involve some initial information sharing where a confidentiality agreement (also known as a non-disclosure agreement) is helpful.
 You will also usually be expected to sign a Heads of Terms or Memorandum of Sale too.

 Although often expressed to be not legally binding, in practice, these documents are important for setting out yours and your buyer’s key expectations in relation to the deal.
-As such, you can gain significant value from a solicitor who specialises in selling pubs to structure these documents or to review the one provided by the agent.
+As such, you can gain significant value from a solicitor who specialises in selling pubs and bars to structure these documents or to review the one provided by the agent.
 Make sure you appoint, or at least talk to, a solicitor before you sign even a non-binding Heads of Terms or Memo of Sale.

 Due diligence – this is the investigatory stage of the process where the buyer seeks to establish what it is he or she is buying.
 Astute sellers will work closely with their legal advisers at this stage to package the business data ad documentation – warts and all – in the best possible light and, if appropriate, to release more sensitive information only at later stages.